Societas Sanctae Crucis

 In this Sign Conquer

-Tuesday of the Twenty-sixth week in Ordinary Time
+Saturday of the First week in Ordinary Time

 dailygospel.org